top of page

 Indicates that only one thing is needed.

 Example: Ich brauchte nur mein Zimmer in Ordnung zu halten.
-(I only needed to keep my room tidy.)
+(I only needed to keep my room clean.)

 Learn more